Shailendra114/C-language/README.md

 * C is a successor of B language which was introduced around the early 1970s.

-* This language was formalized in 1988 by the American National Standard Institute (ANSI).
+* This language C was formalized in 1988 by the American National Standard Institute (ANSI).

 * The UNIX OS was totally written in C.